avitkauskas/mojo-datastructs/README.md

 mojo package datastructs -o package/datastructs.📦
 ```

-To test all the code:
+To run all the tests:
 ```
 mojo test -I . test
 ```